moar-things/nenb/docs/src/examples/just-markdown.nenb.md

-This file just contains run of the mill Markdown.
+This file just contains typical Markdown.
 The page's title is the base name of the generated file.

 Below is a table, which looks nice because of some default css styling, and